How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 What Next?

-If you wish to go ahead with dental treatment under sedation or are interested in what we can offer for you, please speak to your dental care provider and ask your dentist to send us a referral.
+If you wish to go ahead with dental treatment under sedation or are interested in what we can offer you, please speak to your dental care provider and ask your dentist to send us a referral.
 If your child does not have a dentist to refer them you may contact us directly and may require an additional treatment plan appointment.

 Due to logistics and safety reasons, we only provide inhalation sedation at Victoria Dental Clinic and it is not offered as a 'mobile' service.